pwalsh/openbudgets/docs/guide/features/accounts.rst

 https://docs.djangoproject.com/en/dev/topics/auth/customizing/#auth-custom-user

-On top of all the properties of the default auth.User model, we have a language field, and a bunch of methods to get to other objects in the Open Budget codebase.
+On top of all the properties of the default auth.User model, we have a language field, and a bunch of methods to get to other objects in the Open Budgets codebase.

 Proxies
 +++++++